 It is important for family members and friends to understand that a patient's symptoms may vary day-to-day and hour-to-hour.
 As such, what they may be able to do one day, is impossible the next.
 For example, going to a cafe with friends may be possible for a couple of hours one day, but the patient may be unable to do it another, or have to cancel at the last minute.
 Additionally, that simple outing may place some patients in bed for the next week.

-Patients aren't crazy or lazy, they are just dealing with a complex, often scary, and frequently unpredictable illness that most people, both in the medical field and wider community, have little to no knowledge.
+Patients aren't crazy or lazy (just two of the terms that are frequently thrown at patients), they are just dealing with a complex, often scary, and frequently unpredictable illness that most people, both in the medical field and wider community, have little to no knowledge.

 What's it like to live with day-to-day?

-This blog is a history of my experience with Dysautonomia over the past six, almost seven, years.
+This blog is a history of my experience with Dysautonomia over the past ten years.
 From diagnosis to treatment, coping with change and the medical system, you can get an idea of the day-to-day by clicking any of the tabs above.
 But for a short glimpse into life with this illness you can check out

 Dysautonomia.
 Invisible Illness My Arse!